dhellmann/pymotw-3/source/sys/tracing.rst

 ::

-	$ python sys_settrace_return.py
+	$ python3 sys_settrace_return.py

-	Call to a on line 27 of sys_settrace_return.py in a()
+	Call to a on line 56 of sys_settrace_return.py in a()
-	Call to b on line 23 of sys_settrace_return.py in b()
+	Call to b on line 51 of sys_settrace_return.py in b()
 	b => response_from_b
 	a => response_from_b response_from_b